classy-endeavors/.github/profile/README.md

 ## **Ready to Transform Your Business?**

 Let’s innovate together!
-Whether you’re looking to integrate AI, deploy intelligent agents, or build a custom software solution, Classy Endeavours is here to help.
+Whether you’re looking to integrate AI, deploy intelligent agents, or build a custom software solution, Classy Endeavors is here to help.

 📩 **Email:** [info@classyendeavours.com](#)
 💬 **Discord:** [Join our Community](#)

 ---

-**Classy Endeavours** – Your partner in crafting innovative, scalable, and future-ready software solutions.
+**Classy Endeavors** – Your partner in crafting innovative, scalable, and future-ready software solutions.
 Let’s build something extraordinary! 🚀